desttools/transmail/README.md

 ## Settings

-Before you can connect to the API, you'll need two settings from your TransMail account: an **authorization key** and a **bounce address**
+Before you can connect to the API, you'll need two settings from your ZeptoMail account: an **authorization key** and a **bounce address**

 If you are using an environment file, you'll want to create settings with these setting:

 ```
-transmailkey = "MyAPIkeyfromTransMail"
+transmailkey = "MyAPIkeyfromZeptoMail"
 transbounceaddr = "bounce@bounce.mydomain.com"
 ```